-DEPARTMENT 201 - Floriculture
+DEPARTMENT 200 - Floriculture Dahlias

 - 1. Flowers must have been grown by the Exhibitor. - 2.
 The Fair will provide containers for flowers, or the exhibitor may provide his or her own. - 3.
 In any lot that requires 3 blooms, the stems must be the same length and long enough to be in good proportion to the bloom.
-Blooms should be as near as possible to the same size and the same stage of maturity. - The Superintendent reserves the right to refuse and/or remove any entry showing signs of disease or insect infestation. - 5.
-Each exhibitor is limited to two entries of the same class and lot, unless the entries differ noticeably in color or form.
+Blooms should be as near as possible to the same size and the same stage of maturity. - The Superintendent reserves the right to refuse and/or remove any entry showing signs of disease or insect infestation - Each exhibitor is limited to two entries of the same class and lot, unless the entries differ noticeably in color or form. - 6.
+Definitions:

-- 6 Definitions: - BLOOM: Individual flowers, one bloom to a stem, with stem long enough to be in good proportion to the bloom. - SPRAY: At least two blooms on a single stem, open and/ or showing color. - SPIKE: Stemless flowers on a common stalk, i.e. gladiolus. - 7.
+BLOOM: Individual flowers, one bloom to a stem, with stem long enough to be in good proportion to the bloom.
 At the Judge's discretion, a Best of Class may be awarded in each class that has at least three entries.
-Best of Class must be a blue ribbon exhibit. - 8.
-The Superintendent reserves the right to remove spent flowers or the entire exhibit if flowers become excessively wilted. - Exhibitors are encouraged to replace spent blooms to keep exhibits looking fresh during the Fair.
+Best of Class must be a blue ribbon exhibit.

+- 7. The Superintendent reserves the right to remove spent flowers or the entire exhibit if flowers become excessively wilted. - Exhibitors are encouraged to replace spent blooms to keep exhibits looking fresh during the Fair.
 The Superintendent will appreciate it.